-- A THTF-assisted group home is treated as a single THTF-assisted housing unit with multiple bedrooms.
-The THTF rent limit for a group home is the HUD-published Fair Market Rent ("FMR") rent limit for the total number of bedrooms in the group home. - However, the bedrooms of live-in supportive service providers or other non-client staffare not included when calculating the total number of bedrooms for the purpose of establishing the rent.
-For example, if one bedroom in a four-bedroom home is occupiedby a service provider, the maximum rent for the group home is the HUD-published FMR Limit for a three-bedroom unit. - The HUD-published FMR Limit is the maximum combined rent that can be charged to all income eligible tenants residing in the group home.
-Each tenant pays a pro-rata share of the total rent.

-- When group home tenants pay directly for utilities, the utility allowance must be subtracted from the HUD-published FMR limit in order to determine the maximum combined rent that can be charged to all tenants. - Group homes frequently include food and/or other supportive services to its residents.
+- A THDA Competitive Grants assisted group home is treated as a single Competitive Grants assisted housing unit with multiple bedrooms.
+The Competitive Grants rent limit for a group home is the HUD-published Fair Market Rent ("FMR") rent limit for the total number of bedrooms in the group home. - However, the bedrooms of live-in supportive service providers or other non-client staff are not included when calculating the total number of bedrooms for the purpose of establishing the rent.
+For example, if one bedroom in a four-bedroom home is occupied by a service provider, the maximum rent for the group home is the HUD-published FMR Limit for a three-bedroom unit. - The HUD-published FMR Limit is the maximum combined rent that can be charged to all income eligible tenants residing in the group home.
+Each tenant pays a pro-rata share of the total rent. - When group home tenants pay directly for utilities, the utility allowance must be subtracted from the HUD-published FMR limit in order to determine the maximum combined rent that can be charged to all tenants. - Group homes frequently include food and/or other supportive services to its residents.
 Group home rents may not include food costs or the costs of supportive services.
-Costsfor such services must be billed as separate charges.
+Costs for such services must be billed as separate charges.
 For group home units that are developed for persons with disabilities, disability-related services must be non- mandatory and the resident must have the option to choose the service provider.
-The lease must also state whether the fee-based services are optional or mandatory and must identify the amount of the additional fees or surcharges separately from the basicTHTF rent for each tenant.
+The lease must also state whether the fee-based services are optional or mandatory and must identify the amount of the additional fees or surcharges separately from the basic Competitive Grants rent for each tenant.